chrisbroski/utipem/README.md

 5. Mortally wounded
 6. (or more) Severed/pulverized/destroyed oh god the humanity

-Effects vary by what body part was targetted, but in general, here is what they mean:
+Effects vary by what body part was targeted, but in general, here is what they mean:

 #### None